 U-Values measure how well heat is transferred by the entire window/ door – the frame, sash and glass – either into or out of the building.
 The lower the U-Value number, the better the window or door will keep heat inside a building on a cold day.

 Two different U-Value figures are used in the glazing industry:

 - Ug = thermal transmittance of the glazing itself (or the ‘centre-pane’ U-Value)

 - Uw value = thermal transmittance of the whole window – including glazing and frame.

 Whole window U values

 Building regulations, BREEAM and Passivhaus standard can all have requirements for the whole window U values of windows and doors.
-Green Building Store ranges of windows and doors can help you meet these requirements, whatever the U value you need for your project.

 Whole window U values of Green Building Store ranges*